Princee-21/Senito/README.md

 - Time-zone configuration
 - Appearance customization

-These features help position the application as a complete feedback-management platform rather than simply a survey form.
+These features support the application as a complete feedback-management platform rather than simply a survey form.

 ---

-## ✦ Designed for Different Use Cases
+# ✦ Designed for Different Use Cases

-Sentio is intentionally designed as a **general-purpose feedback platform** rather than being restricted to a particular organization or industry.
+Sentio is intentionally designed as a **general-purpose feedback platform** rather than being limited to a particular organization or industry.

 | Use Case | Example |
 |---|---|